 What is the Transforming Clinical Practice Initiative (TCPI)?

-The Centers for Medicare and Medicaid Services (CMS) TCPI awarded $685 million to 39 national and regional collaborative healthcare transformation networks and supporting organizations.
-TCPI aims to:
+In 2015, the Centers for Medicare and Medicaid Services (CMS) TCPI awarded $685 million to 39 national and regional collaborative healthcare transformation networks and supporting organizations.
+TCPI aimed to:

 What is APA's role in TCPI?

-APA is a Support and Alignment Network (SAN) that was awarded up to $2.9 million over 4 years to train 3,500 psychiatrists in the clinical and leadership skills needed to support primary care practices that are implementing integrated behavioral health programs.
+APA was a Support and Alignment Network (SAN) that was awarded up to $2.9 million over a four year period to train 3,500 psychiatrists in the clinical and leadership skills needed to support primary care practices that are implementing integrated behavioral health programs.
+At the end of the grant period in 2019, the APA had trained 3,649 psychiatrists and 380 primary care providers

 APA's SAN will train psychiatrists in integrated care in collaboration with the AIMS Center at the University of Washington through online and live trainings.
-More specifically, the training will focus on the Collaborative Care Model (CoCM) and population health principles that will help prepare psychiatrists for practicing in a value-based world.
-Once psychiatrists are trained, APA will help connect them with Practice Transformation Networks (PTNs) within the same region for on-the-ground practice transformation support.
+More specifically, the training focused on the Collaborative Care Model (CoCM) and population health principles that will helped prepare psychiatrists for practicing in a value-based world.
+Once psychiatrists were trained, APA helped connect them with Practice Transformation Networks (PTNs) within the same region for on-the-ground practice transformation support.
+Through the grant, trainings were developed for primary care providers and behavioral health managers.

 How does TCPI fit into APA's Strategic Initiatives?